DerMattinger/MinecraftEarthMap/README.md

 ## Manuell operations after running the script

-- change terrain of desert, desert_lakes, desert_hills to red_sand on australia
+- change terrain of desert, desert_lakes, desert_hills to red_sand on Australia
+- Remove the Border and Cities Layers (if you want)

 ## Sources
 Heightmap: https://visibleearth.nasa.gov/view.php?id=73934